hamlet-io/docs/docs/learn/layers/product.md

                    └── solution.json
 ```

+### Environment Layer

+The Environment layer enables configuration for different deployment environments, such as `development` or `production`.
 The Environment name we chose - `integration` - now has its own directory tree, alongside one called `shared`.
 This will allow us to separate out configuration intended for a specific environment from that intended to be Environment-layer wide.
+### Segment Layer

-Underneath this, the same has happened for our Segment layer too - however we've opted to go with the `default` segment name.
+Under our Environment directory, a simmilar structure has been created for our Segment layer too.
+The Segment layer provides an a mechanism to further separate out configuration within a given Environment.
+A single development Environment may contain unique Segments for each developer on a project for instance.
+For our needs today however, we've opted to go with the `default` segment name.
 We could create a `shared` Segment directory too, however in this instance we'll only be using the one Segment so its unnecessary.

+### Tiers

+Tiers - whilst not considered a layer - offer a final scope of configuration separation specifically for Components.
+Tiers are an expansion on the concept of a modular 3-tier architecture design.
+Not merely a way to group together components that operate together, Tier's offer a way to separate and secure components from eachother.
+For instance its common to place all "management" components into their own tier, which can then be tightly controlled, whilst components in a "web" tier might be publicly available.

-Each of the new files defines only it's layer's `Name` and `Id` to distinguish them from eachother, and the solution file also configures an empty `Tiers` object.
+Inside of our Product each of the new files defines only it's layer's `Name` and `Id` to distinguish them from eachother, and the solution file also configures an empty `Tiers` object.
 Though this could have been defined on any Layer, assigning it here means that it will become a part of every Solution for our `phonedir` Product.

 ```json
 {